codenotary/immudb-node/README.md

 ## Introduction

 immudb-node implements a [grpc] immudb client.
 A minimalist API is exposed for applications while cryptographic verifications and state update protocol implementation are fully implemented by this client.
-Latest validated immudb state may be keep in the local filesystem when initialising the client with the rootPath option, please read [immudb research paper] for details of how immutability is ensured by [immudb].
+Latest validated immudb state may be kept in the local filesystem when initialising the client with the rootPath option.
+Please read [immudb research paper] for details on how immutability is ensured by [immudb].

 [grpc]: https://grpc.io/
 [immudb research paper]: https://immudb.io/